- Who Can Submit?

 Submitted articles cannot have been previously published, nor be forthcoming in an archival journal or book (print or electronic).
 Please note: "publication" in a working-paper series does not constitute prior publication.
 In addition, by submitting material to Tenor of Our Times, the author is stipulating that the material is not currently under review at another journal (electronic or print) and that he or she will not submit the material to another journal (electronic or print) until the completion of the editorial decision process at Tenor of Our Times .
-If you have concerns about the submission terms for Tenor of Our Times, please contact the editors.
+Authors may sumbit multiple articles for consideration, but only one article per author will be published in any given issue.
+If you have concerns about the submission terms for Tenor of Our Times, please

 Tenor of Our Times See Final Manuscript Preparation Guidelines for details.
-It is ultimately the responsibility of the author to produce an electronic version of the article as a high-quality PDF (Adobe's Portable Document Format) file, or a Microsoft Word, WordPerfect or RTF file that can be converted to a PDF file.
+It is ultimately the responsibility of the author to produce an electronic version of the article as a Microsoft Word.

 Rights for Authors and Scholar Works at Harding